PrimeTimeTran/next-blog/notes/journal/xx0-inspiration-quotes.md

 # Inspirational Quotes Cheatsheet

 "Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind." — Bernard M. Baruch

 "You've gotta dance like there's nobody watching, Love like you'll never be hurt, Sing like there's nobody listening, And live like it's heaven on earth." — William W. Purkey
-"Life is either a daring adventure or nothing at all." — Helen Keller "Your time is limited, so don't waste it living someone else's life." — Steve Jobs "The greatest glory in living lies not in never falling, but in rising every time we fall." — Nelson Mandela "The purpose of our lives is to be happy." — Dalai Lama "Life isn't about finding yourself.
-It's about creating yourself." — George Bernard Shaw "Do what you can, with what you have, where you are." — Theodore Roosevelt "The greatest wealth is to live content with little." — Plato "To be, or not to be, that is the question." — William Shakespeare "Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times"

-# Categories
+"Life is either a daring adventure or nothing at all." — Helen Keller

+"Your time is limited, so don't waste it living someone else's life." — Steve Jobs

+"The greatest glory in living lies not in never falling, but in rising every time we fall." — Nelson Mandela

+"The purpose of our lives is to be happy." — Dalai Lama

+"Life isn't about finding yourself.
+It's about creating yourself." — George Bernard Shaw

+"Do what you can, with what you have, where you are." — Theodore Roosevelt

+"The greatest wealth is to live content with little." — Plato

+"To be, or not to be, that is the question." — William Shakespeare

+"Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times"

 ## Mindset